Bridget Riley's Book: The Complete Pictures - Thames & Hudson

 Description

-This groundbreaking publication brings together all known works by Bridget Riley for the first time, including over 650 pieces from the late 1940s to 2017.
-Each artwork is illustrated with a full-page colour image, many of which are from the artist’s extensive archive and rarely published.
+This groundbreaking publication is the first to compile all known works by Bridget Riley, including over 650 pieces from the late 1940s to 2017.
+Each image is illustrated with a full-page colour reproduction, many of which are sourced from the artist’s extensive archive and are rarely published.
 Based on archival research and expert knowledge, the publication includes an introductory essay, explanations of materials and techniques, an expanded exhibition history, biographical information, and annotations.
-It benefits from the remarkable contribution of Bridget Riley herself, who was involved at every stage of the project and provided firsthand insights into her work, exhibition history, and sales.
+It benefits from the extraordinary contribution of Bridget Riley herself, who was involved at every stage of the project and provided first-hand insights into her work, exhibition history, and sales.

-Bridget Riley: The Complete Paintings is a groundbreaking visual resource offering the most comprehensive overview of the artist’s work to date.
+Bridget Riley: The Complete Paintings offers a comprehensive visual overview, providing the most complete survey of the artist’s work to date.

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, enabling large print runs and reducing unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company with offices in London and New York in the autumn of 1949.
+Seeking to continue the practice of packaging collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-In 1958, Thames & Hudson launched one of the most renowned series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by pocket-sized format and black edges, the series expanded in just seven years, reaching 49 titles.
-Nearly 60 years later, the series includes over 300 titles, which, according to Christopher Frayling, “are splattered with paint copies in every art school in the country.”
+In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
+Characterized by its pocket size and black edges, the series expanded in just seven years, reaching 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “splattered with paint copies” in every art school across the country.

 After building one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.